mlflow/mlflow/docs/source/tracking/index.rst

 Can I launch multiple runs in parallel?
 ---------------------------------------
-Yes, MLflow supports launching multiple runs in parallel.
+Yes, MLflow supports launching multiple runs in parallel e.g. multi processing / threading.
 See :ref:`Launching Multiple Runs in One Program <launching-multiple-runs>` for more details.

 How can I organize many MLflow Runs neatly?
 -------------------------------------------
 MLflow provides a few ways to organize your runs:

 * :ref:`Organize runs into experiments <organizing_runs_in_experiments>` - Experiments are logical containers for your runs.
 You can create an experiment using the CLI, API, or UI.
+* :ref:`Create child runs <child_runs>` - You can create child runs under a single parent run to group them together.
+For example, you can create a child run for each fold in a cross-validation experiment.
 * :ref:`Add tags to runs <add-tags-to-runs>` - You can associate arbitrary tags with each run, which allows you to filter and search runs based on tags.

 Can I directly access remote storage without running the Tracking Server?